lbee2012/c-o-o-l---t-o-o-l-s/patch.md

 ***17:57 16/11***
 ***

+# Update 1.7

+**What's new**

+- Create system restore point to protect your PC before adjust

+- Fix UI, cleaner and clearly than the previous version.

+- Log details more clearly

+**Features**

+- Create a system restore point
+    - Ask user for create a restore point
+        - y - yes = create
+        - n - no = non-create

+***10:23 17/11***
+***

 ## Future

-- System restore point creation
+- Multi-Threaded installations
 - Retry failed installations
 - Progress status on taskbar, animate on installations
 - Interaction with the setup files
-- Multi-Threaded installations
 - Custom Setup File Order

 - Check for update of those files